singer-io/getting-started/SPEC.md

 {"type": "SCHEMA", "stream": "users", "schema": {"properties":{"id":{"type":"integer"}}}, "record": {"id": 0, "name": "Chris"}}
 ```

-#### BOOKMARK
+#### STATE

-BOOKMARK messages contain a value that identifies the point in the
+STATE messages contain a value that identifies the point in the
-stream corresponding to the point at which the BOOKMARK entry appears
+stream corresponding to the point at which the STATE entry appears
 in the stream.
-All RECORD messages prior to a BOOKMARK entry come
+All RECORD messages prior to a STATE entry come
-*before* or equal to the point in the stream described by the BOOKMARK
+*before* or equal to the point in the stream described by the STATE
 value, and all subsequent RECORDS entries come after or equal to the
-point in the stream corresponding to the BOOKMARK value.
-BOOKMARK
+point in the stream corresponding to the STATE value.
+STATE
 messages have the following properties:

  - `value` **Required**.
-The JSON formatted bookmark value
+The JSON formatted state value

-The semantics of a BOOKMARK value are not part of the specification,
+The semantics of a STATE value are not part of the specification,
 and should be determined independently by each streamer.

 ### Example